This code is part of X-ray: Generate and Analyse (XGA), a module designed for the XMM Cluster Survey (XCS).

 """

-Return weights for an Np-point central derivative.
+Return weights for a Np-point central derivative.

 Assumes equally-spaced function points.